karakaram/aws-cdk-wordpress/README.md

 CREATE DATABASE wordpress;
 CREATE USER 'wordpress'@'127.0.0.1' IDENTIFIED WITH mysql_native_password BY 'MyNewPass4!';
 GRANT ALL PRIVILEGES ON wordpress.* TO 'wordpress'@'127.0.0.1' WITH GRANT OPTION;
+CREATE USER 'wordpress'@'%' IDENTIFIED WITH mysql_native_password BY 'MyNewPass4!';
+GRANT ALL PRIVILEGES ON wordpress.* TO 'wordpress'@'%' WITH GRANT OPTION;
 ```

 Dump Database